 It felt like a slap in the face, and again, we panicked.
 We called the doctor’s office and told them that our appeal was denied.
 They were as surprised as we were.
 We were at the end of the line.
 We asked them what our options were.

 Request a Personal Loan and Build Your Credit History.
 All Credit Types Welcome — Start Here >>

 Asking the Doc for Help

 They told us that our last chance was to write a letter to the doctor himself and ask him to forgive the debt.
 After all, he had already been paid by our insurance.
 We were just on the hook for his fees in excess of that.

 So my husband sat down and wrote him a letter.
 It wasn’t a heartfelt plea, but he did explain our situation and why it would cause us significant financial hardship to continue paying the bill, and that thus far, we had made an honest effort to try.
 It was humiliating, but he did it anyway, and he sent it off the next day.

 Soon afterward, our automatic monthly payment of $100 stopped coming out of our account.
 We contacted the doctor’s office to ask them what this meant, and we were ecstatic to hear that the doctor had forgiven the debt.

 We learned a lot from this experience.
-What’s more, we definitely came out stronger (and more well rested) than before.
+What’s more, we definitely came out stronger (and better rested) than before.
 Hopefully you’ll never run into a situation in which you can’t pay medical bills, but if you do, perhaps our experience can help you figure out what to do.